jlink/how-to-specify-it/docs/README.md

 ## 1&nbsp;&nbsp; Introduction

 > Property-based testing (PBT) is an approach to testing software by defining general properties that ought to hold of the code, and using (usually randomly) generated test cases to test that they do, while reporting minimized failing tests if they don’t.
-Pioneered by QuickCheck in Haskell, the method is now supported by a variety of tools in many programming languages, and is increasingly popular in practice.
+Pioneered by QuickCheck in Haskell [\[9\]](#9), the method is now supported by a variety of tools in many programming languages, and is increasingly popular in practice.
 Searching for “property-based testing” on Youtube finds many videos on the topic—most of the top 100 recorded at developer conferences and meetings, where (mostly) other people than this author present ideas, tools and methods for PBT, or applications that make use of it.
 Clearly, property-based testing is an idea whose time has come.
 But equally clearly, it is also poorly understood, requiring explanation over and over again!
 >
 > We have found that many developers trying property-based testing for the first time find it difficult to identify _properties to write_ — and find the simple examples in tutorials difficult to generalize.
 > This is known as the oracle problem [\[3\]](#3),